-- A Recordkeeping Plan, a Retention and Disposal Schedule, a Records Management Policy, a Records Classification Plan and Security Framework and a Records Disaster Recovery Plan; - An electronic document records management system (EDRMS) called Tower Records Information Management (TRIM), which was implemented in 2005 and upgraded in 2011-12; - The Office's case management databases; and - A series of guidelines and a user manual for staff.
+• A Recordkeeping Plan, a Retention and Disposal Schedule, a Records Management Policy, a Records File Classification Plan and Security Framework and a Records Disaster Recovery Plan;

+- An electronic document records management system (EDRMS) called HP Records Manager was implemented in 2005 and subsequently upgraded in 2011-12.
+A further major upgrade to the EDRMS occurred in 2015-16; - The Office's case management databases; and - A series of guidelines and a user manual, together with an online training module, are made available to staff.